 - In the Result column, you’re seeing a total of 4 duplicate values (Air Conditioner, Microwave Oven, Refrigerator, and Television). #N/A values are representing the unique values of column Product Name-1.

-Read More: How to Compare Two Columns Using VLOOKUP Function in Excel
+Read More: How to Find Duplicates in Excel Workbook

 2. Apply VLOOKUP to Find Duplicate Values in Two Excel Worksheets